kimkimhun3/API-Python-Debugging-Code/README.md

 ## Features:
 - Only accept with python **3.8.10**
+- It doesn't work with another version of python

 To ensure that AIOHTTP is install correctly on the root, run the following command